MikeBeas/switchblade/README.md

 ### `GET /shortcuts`
 Gets a list of all shortcuts available on the service.
 Deleted shortcuts and shortcuts in the draft state will not be returned.
 When authenticated, deleted and draft shortcuts are returned along with published shortcuts.

+The following parameters can be added to the query string to filter what will be returned.

+- `deleted`: Requires authentication.
+Set to `true` to show only deleted shortcuts.
+Set to `false` to hide deleted shortcuts.
+Omit to show all shortcuts.
+- `state`: Requires authentication.
+Specify the number value for any supported shortcut state, such as `0` for published and `1` for draft, to see only shortcuts in that state.
+Supports multiple comma-separated values, such as `?state=0,1`.

 ### `GET /shortcuts/{shortcutId}`
 Gets the details for a specific shortcut.
 When unauthenticated, draft and deleted shortcuts will return an error.
 When authenticated, draft and deleted shortcuts will return as expected.